 |We printed all the paperwork and documents we could possibly need for multiple upcoming flights and visa applications which will be required on paper at the embassies.
 Placing each in its own unique envelope seemed to be the easiest way to find what we’ll need.
 Also, included are the necessary documents for us both of us to apply online for the renewal of our Nevada driver’s licenses, Tom in six months, mine in eight months.
 The blue envelope contains extra passport-type photos we purchased here for use in applying for the three visas in Singapore.|

-Originally, when we booked two separate two month stays in Bali in the same property we were hesitant, asking ourselves, “What if we didn’t like it?
+Originally, when we booked two separate two month stays in Bali at the same property, we were hesitant, asking ourselves, “What if we didn’t like it?
 What if for some reason we were miserable?”

 |This flower design is commonly used at the ends of posts in Balinese construction.|

 Sure, there’s always nuances we’d prefer to be different; no flies while we’re dining is probably the biggest one.
 But then, it’s a reality of life in many parts of the world.

 While living in Australia, we quickly realized that the flies bite so we had to leave the screen-less doors closed in the heat of the day.
 Here in Bali, only on a rare occasion do we feel a nip from a fly, perhaps from a different variety.
 I’ve been able to use only a tiny amount of repellent to keep the mozzies at bay, especially early in the morning and late in the day during dinner.

 |A wide array of tropical flowers bloom in each location we visit.|